-Understanding what is Venture Capital: Startups play an important role in the development of an economy not only in driving the imagination of the country but also form the building blocks of the country in the long run.
+Understanding How Venture Capital Works: Startups play an important role in the development of an economy not only in driving the imagination of the country but also form the building blocks of the country in the long run.
 Every company we know today was at some stage an entity too small to be noticed.

 Another factor all these companies have in common is the need for funds.
 This is where venture capital comes in.
 In this article, we take a look at what venture capital is and try to understand it better.
 Keep Reading to find out!